Severn Valley Railway Society Limited

 Chairman, Guarantee Board.

-Director, Holdings Board.
+Director, SVRS Board.

 Diane became a director of Guarantee Board in 1993, taking over as chairman in 2020 and becoming a director of the Holdings Board at the same time.
-She joined the Trust board in 2021.

 Director